How To Wholesale Real Estate In South Carolina

 Note, however, that the South Carolina Real Estate Commission offers full license reciprocity for Georgia residents who have obtained and hold a valid, active Georgia real estate license.

 One of the most important aspects of wholesaling houses or real estate is having a viable list of cash buyers.
-There are traditional and newfangled ways to begin creating a buyers list.
-And note, in the real estate wholesale business, the buyer is usually a professional who specializes in flipping houses and plans to renovate and update the subject property.
+In the real estate wholesale business, the buyer is usually a professional who specializes in flipping houses and plans to renovate and update the subject property.
 A wholesaler’s buyer’s goal is to sell or rent the updated and repaired property to a retail customer, not another real estate professional.

 • Social media options like Craigslist or Facebook